-Key Takeaways
+notify Key Takeaways

-- Security Deposit Laws and Limits: Virginia security deposit law allows landlords to charge up to two months' rent for a security deposit.
+- Security Deposit Laws and Limits: Virginia security deposit law allows landlords to charge tenants up to two months' rent for a security deposit.
 Tenants can also purchase damage insurance instead, as long as the total doesn't exceed twice the monthly rent.

 - Move-In Inspections Required: Virginia law mandates that landlords and property owners provide tenants with a move-in inspection report, detailing the dwelling unit's condition.
 Failure to do so can result in the forfeiture of any deposit claims.

-Failure to abide by these rules can cause you serious repercussions.
+Failure to abide by these rules can cause landlords serious repercussions.
 Unlawful withholding, for instance, could make you forfeit your right to make any deductions.
 A court could also award the tenant up to 2X the wrongfully withheld amount, plus court and reasonable attorney fees.

 A Guide to Virginia Security Deposit Laws